liberation-data/drivine/README.md

 # <a href="https://liberation-data.github.io/drivine/">drivine</a>

 ⚠️ **Drivine website has moved: <a href="https://liberation-data.github.io/drivine/">here</a>.**
 _Please report any broken links.
-Or, even better, a PR is very welcome! 🙏_
+Even better, a PR is very welcome! 🙏_

 Drivine is a graph database client for Node.js and TypeScript.
 It was created with the following design goals: